tmarktaylor/monotable/README.rst

       2,345,678    99.5%
     --------------------

-- List **formats** contains the format directives.
+- List **formats** supplies the format strings containing the formatting instructions.
   They are assigned to columns from left to right.
-- Here the format directives are just format specifications.
+- Here the format strings are just format specifications.
 - For each cell in the column, it and the format specification is passed to the built-in function **format(value, format_spec)**.
 - To write a format_spec, consult Python's